 The text below entitled “Response by Dr. Alexander Morgan to “Flame retardants in UK furniture increase smoke toxicity more than they reduce fire growth rate” Chemosphere 2018, 196, 429-439” is the full editorial transcription from the Fire Safety & Technology Bulletin published in February 2018.

-The Fire Safety & Technology Bulletin is available by electronic subscription only and editors are Marcelo M. Hirschler (GBH International, US) and Stephen J. Grayson (Interscience Communications, UK).
+The Fire Safety & Technology Bulletin is available by electronic subscription only and the editors are Marcelo M. Hirschler (GBH International, US) and Stephen J. Grayson (Interscience Communications, UK).

 Dear I recently read an article related to flame retardant use with a title that I find incorrect.
 Given the publicity the article is receiving, I feel a need to comment on it.
 While there are parts of the paper I find to be done carefully, and I agree with, there are some fundamental flaws in the paper’s experiments that do not support the title.
 Indeed, I believe some results in the paper show that the flame retardants are working as intended and do actually reduce fire growth rate when tested against the ignition source they were designed to protect against.
 A better title for the paper would be “Flame Retardants in UK Furniture Can be Overwhelmed by Stronger Fire Sources and May Not Address All Fire Hazards”.